fmExcense/compositeurdigital.github.io/en/quiz.md

 #### `imageSliderPage`
-This page type offers the same functionality as the previous `labelSliderPage` but with the scale representing a cursor between to pictures rather than fixed values.
+This type offers the same functionality as the previous `labelSliderPage` but using images for predefined values.
  - `label`: question text.
 Takes precedence over `visual`.
  - `visual`: name of the image file to display (no extension, file present in `_meta` folder).
  - `leftVisual`: picture to the left of the cursor.